 As an office manager for a construction industry company, you have a lot on your plate.
 In fact, probably too much.
 So, when you’re supposed to handle lien waivers, it’s just one more thing to add to the pile, and something you likely don’t have the time to deeply examine.
 This is unfortunate, though.
-Lien waivers are a crucial part of payment in the construction industry, and may be one of the most important documents you need to deal with on a regular basis.
+Lien waivers are a crucial part of payment in the construction industry and may be one of the most important documents you need to deal with on a regular basis.
 This Office Manager’s Guide to Lien Waivers will help you get in control of these important documents and help grow your construction business.

 What Is a Lien Waiver?